 - If you don’t experience any adverse symptoms within 24 hours, it should be safe to apply elsewhere.

 Aloe vera has proven wound-accelerating properties.
-These properties may soothe and heal herpes lesions.
+These properties and heal herpes lesions.
 Pure aloe vera gel can be applied directly to nearly every area of the body without being diluted.

 Tea tree oil

-Goat milk contains an antiviral agent that may work against herpes simplex.
+Goat milk contains that may work against herpes simplex.
 You can apply goat milk directly without dilution.

 Chamomile essential oil